 2. Identify your audience

-The second step, is to know who you are addressing to.
+The second step is to know who you are addressing.

 While you’re writing website content, think about who your typical visitors are:

 - male or female?